Skip to main content

 Connecting to your data warehouse#

-Once you've filled in GitHub credentials, you can click "+ Add Connection" under "Database Connections" in the settings menu.
+You can click "+ Add Connection" under "Database Connections" in the settings menu.
 You'll first need to select your warehouse type from the drop down, and name your connection.

 The naming of the connection is how Zenlytic links database credentials with your data model.
 The name of the connection here must be the same as the connection property in the model or the same as the dbt profile if integrating with dbt Metricflow without a model file.